 - Look for general similarities, but emphasise differences in detail.

-- For detail, think about parallels find inspiration in unrelated cultures, both geographically and in different time periods.
+- For detail, find inspiration in unrelated cultures, both geographically and in different time periods.

 - Think of your cultures as characters, with flaws and redeeming features.